xtrm0/csd-blog/website/content/2022/ktn.md

 **Problem Definition.**
 Given a heterogeneous graph with node types \\(\{\mathbf{s}, \mathbf{t}, \cdots \}\\) with abundant labels for source type \\(\mathbf{s}\\) but no labels for target type \\(\mathbf{t}\\), can we train HGNNs using type \\(\mathbf{s}\\)'s labels to infer the type \\(\mathbf{t}\\)'s labels?

-Instead of using additional HGs, we transfer knowledge within a single HG (assumed to be fully owned by the practitioners) across different types of nodes (possibly with different modalities).
+Instead of using additional HGs, we transfer knowledge within a single HG (assumed to be fully owned by the practitioners) across different types of nodes.
-This new problem definition utilizes the shared context between source and target node types hidden in the HG.
+This new problem definition utilizes the shared context between source and target node types encoded in the HG.
-For instance, in the e-commerce network, labels of *user* nodes can be strongly correlated with *purchasing/reviewing* patterns that are encoded in the cross-edges between *user* nodes and *product/review* nodes.
+For instance, in the e-commerce network, labels of *user* nodes (e.g., interests of user nodes) can be strongly correlated with *purchasing/reviewing* patterns that are encoded in the cross-edges between *user* nodes and *product/review* nodes.

 ## Why is this problem hard to solve?

-This problem seems very trivial at first glance: just re-use an HGNN model pre-trained on the source nodes for target node inference, given that both source and target nodes exist in the same HG.
+This problem seems solvable by a simple approach at first glance: just re-use an HGNN model pre-trained on the source nodes for target node inference, given that both source and target nodes exist in the same HG.
 However, HGNNs have distinct parameter sets for each node and edge types (\\(\small W_{t}^{(l)}\\) and \\(\small M_{r}^{(l)}\\) in Equations 2, 3, 4).
 These facts cause HGNNs to learn entirely *different feature extractors for different node types*.